DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Plan your move to the UK

-The following resources may be useful as you plan your move:
+The following suggestions and resources may be useful as you plan your move:

-* [open a digital bank account](https://www.moneysupermarket.com/current-accounts/digital-banking/) (you can do this before you arrive in the UK, and you will not need a UK address to do so)
+* open a digital bank account – you can do this before you arrive in the UK, and you will not need a UK address to do so
 * [find somewhere to live](https://www.gov.uk/government/publications/how-to-rent)
 * [get a national insurance (NI) number](https://www.gov.uk/national-insurance/your-national-insurance-number)
 * [register with a doctor](https://www.nhs.uk/nhs-services/gps/how-to-register-with-a-gp-surgery/)